accelerate-usa/tutor-data-standard/README.md

 ### Working Groups

 The working groups are open enrollment meetings that work broadly to accomplish the goals laid out by the steering committee.
-There are three working groups:
+The number of groups and their goals will shift over time.
+Currently, there are three working groups:
 1. Technical: make the data standard *work*
 1. Go-to-market: foments conditions for success after alpha testing concludes
 1. Alpha testing: tests the data standard in a real environment